 An additional element of the Orbit trackball is an optional, comfortable wrist rest made of soft material.
 This makes it certainly more comfortable to use the trackball.

-I got it right after about 3 weeks and I think it's going to take me some time to work on this technique to the end.
+I got it right after about three weeks, and I think it's going to take me some time to work on this technique to the end.
 What does this result from?
-The gentle movement of the trackball moves cursor just too far and it's just very sensitive to any touch.
+The gentle movement of the trackball moves cursor just too far, and it's just very sensitive to any touch.
 To aim precisely at something, it needs to be done slowly and carefully, and that requires practice and training, but I can see that I am making progress.

 This problem was probably noticed by Kensington, because there is a slow-down option in KensingtonWorks software: